What is vaping?

-- The ingredients in the liquid are not labeled.
-This means that we don’t know for sure what’s in the liquid.
+- The ingredients in the liquid are not always labeled accurately.
+This means we don’t know for sure what’s in the liquid or in what amounts.

 - There are often chemicals in the liquid.
 Some of these are known to cause cancer.
 One study found a toxic chemical that is found in antifreeze.